THE VISUAL ENCYCLOPEDIA OF SCIENCE FICTION

 First edition of this expansive novel that recounts the experiences of a Black woman over the course of an eventful century.

-First edition, first printing of the darkly alluring reinvention of BEOWULF from the perspective of the monster.
+First printing of the darkly alluring reinvention of BEOWULF from the perspective of the monster.

 Inscribed first edition of this political mystery-thriller, following journalist John Cotton's efforts to bring corruption to light – Tony Hillerman's second book.